 What is The City Law School planning to offer for SQE preparation courses?

-- a Master of Law degree (with additional modules focussed on developing wider knowledge and skills relevant to practice, and employability).
+This programme has two exit points: a Postgraduate Diploma (comprising modules preparing students for the knowledge and skills required for SQE1 and SQE2) and a Master of Law degree (with additional elective modules focussed on developing wider knowledge and skills relevant to practice and employability, and a legal practice research project).

 How will I be assessed in the SQE?